Lifestyle

 • Disorientation in familiar environments

-• Altered sleep-wake cycles (waking at night)
+• Altered sleep-wake cycles, especially waking at night

 • Changes in social interactions with owners